livz/livz.github.io/_posts/2017-05-06-preventing-evil-maid-attacks.md

 ![Logo](/assets/images/maid12.png)

-This post is part of the **Security Bricks tutorials** - simple methods and habits to build a deliberately secure MO, for personal and business use.
+This post is part of the **Security Bricks tutorials** - simple methods and habits to build a deliberately secure operational environment, for personal and business use.
 The other parts below:

 * [Part 1 - Physical OPSEC basics](https://livz.github.io/2017/07/02/physical-OPSEC-basics.html)
 * [Part 3 - KeePass password manager with 2FA](https://livz.github.io/2017/07/09/keepass-password-manager-with-2fa.html)